 - Make sure to get a healthy amount of lean protein with each meal, like chicken or fish, and fill your plate with fibrous vegetables, which will help you feel fuller longer.

-Include cardiovascular exercise into your weekly routine.
+Include cardiovascular exercise in your weekly routine.
 The American College of Sports Medicine recommends 60 to 90 minutes of cardio for weight loss.
-Perform any type of cardio for this time frame that will get your heart rate elevated, such as indoor cycling, elliptical training, running, kickboxing, dance aerobics or swimming.
+Perform any type of cardio for this timeframe that will get your heart rate elevated, such as indoor cycling, elliptical training, running, kickboxing, dance aerobics or swimming.
 Work out three days a week on nonconsecutive days.

 Lift weights to pack on metabolically active muscle mass.
-Muscle burns a high amount of calories while you are sitting still which leads to faster weight loss in your abdomen.
-Do exercises like chest presses, shoulder presses, deadlifts, dips and squats.
+Muscle burns a high amount of calories, even while you are sitting still, which leads to faster weight loss in your abdomen, according to the Mayo Clinic.
+Perform exercises like chest presses, shoulder presses, deadlifts, dips and squats.
 All of these exercises work your major muscles and force you to contract your abs.
-Aim for eight to 12 reps, do three to five sets and work out three days a week on noncardio days.
+Aim for eight to 12 reps, do three to five sets and work out three days a week on non-cardio days.

-Perform dedicated ab exercises with added resistance.
+Perform dedicated ab exercises with added resistance, recommends the National Academy of Sports Medicine.
 For example, perform stability ball crunches while holding a weight plate straight above your chest.
 Follow this same pattern with leg raises, reverse decline crunches, Russian twists and bicycle crunches.
 Strap ankle weights to your lower legs to increase the resistance with the leg raising exercises.
 Aim for 12 to 15 reps, do three or four sets and work your abs three days a week after your cardio sessions.